Not Everyone From 'Modern Family' Has A Post-Finale Plan

 After 11 seasons on air, Modern Family is saying goodbye.
-On Wednesday, April 8, fans will see how things wrap up for the Dunphys and Pritchetts.
+Today, fans will see how things wrap up for the Dunphys and Pritchetts.
 But, what fans might not know is what the cast of Modern Family plans to do after the show ends.

 Eleven years is a long time to have the same job — especially if you started that job when you were four years old, as was the case for Aubrey Anderson-Emmons (Lily), and Jeremy Maguire (Joe).
 Plus, there are all the actors who started the show as pre-teens and are now adults.